 Garnish with 3 cardamom pods.

-*Pistachio-fat-washed vodka: Combine 120 g pistachio oil and 1 750 mL bottle of vodka in a covered jar.
+*Pistachio-fat-washed vodka: Combine 120 grams of pistachio oil and 1 750 mL bottle of vodka in a covered jar.
 Shake mixture every 10 minutes for 2 hours.
-Place mixture in the freezer for 4-6 hours.
-Strain mixture and store in a sealed container for up to 1 month.
+Place mixture in the freezer for 4 to 6 hours.
+Strain mixture and store the vodka in a sealed container for up to 1 month.